The People Want a King, Part II: The Idolatry of the State and the Call to Self-Rule

 My own conversion to Orthodoxy was not the same as the template laid out in the NY Post article.
 I wasn’t running from a church with a ‘woke’ or social justice agenda that replaced the Gospel.
 Yes, maybe I was a bit disgruntled with a feminized church culture where marriage and family were sacrificed for impossible ideals and visible missions.
 But it wasn’t in reaction to liberalization.
 I had done it from a conservative Mennonite church and was attracted to Orthodoxy as it was different from fundamentalism.

-Ironically, this new flow of reactionary men to Orthodoxy may come at the expense of the attitude of the church that had initially drawn me.
+Ironically, this new flow of reactionary men to Orthodoxy may come at the expense of the very attitude of the church that had initially drawn me.
 While adopting the Orthodox worship ritual, some bring their Protestant or Catholic baggage with them, there are too many Ortho-bros or those simply trying to be edgelords and unique.
-It is part of the Alt-right vibe, those who have rejected the far-left’s absurdity on one hand and yet are still looking for a reaction more than they are serious about their faith.
+It is part of the Alt-right vibe, those who have on one hand rejected the far-left’s absurdity and yet are still looking for a reaction more than they are serious about their faith.

 There will always be that small percentage of people who will buy a Tesla Cybertruck to be strange.
 Those who do things to piss off everyone else with normal tastes.
 And the growth of Orthodoxy is as much a rejection of the political mainstream as it is about seeking God.
 It feels more like cosplay, in my experience, than it is something born of a repentant spirit and desire to truly submit to the authority of Christ vested in the church.
 It is a bunch of dressed-up Protestants.